Naive set theory

-Naive set theory is any of several theories of sets used in the discussion of the foundations of mathematics.
+Naive set theory is any of several set theories used in the discussion of the foundations of mathematics.
 (Note: Jeff Miller writes that naive set theory (as opposed to axiomatic set theory) was used occasionally in the 1940s and became an established term in the 1950s.
 It appears in Hermann Weyl's review of P. A. Schilpp (1946).
 "The Philosophy of Bertrand Russell" and in a review by Laszlo Kalmar (Laszlo Kalmar (1946).
 "The Paradox of Kleene and Rosser").
 The term was later popularized in a book by Paul Halmos.)

 Unlike axiomatic set theories, which are defined using formal logic, naive set theory is defined informally, in natural language.
 It describes the aspects of mathematical sets familiar in discrete mathematics (for example Venn diagrams and symbolic reasoning about their Boolean algebra), and suffices for the everyday use of set theory concepts in contemporary mathematics.

 Sets are of great importance in mathematics; in modern formal treatments, most mathematical objects (numbers, relations, functions, etc.) are defined in terms of sets.
 Naive set theory suffices for many purposes, while also serving as a stepping stone towards more formal treatments.

 Method

 A naive theory in the sense of "naive set theory" is a non-formalized theory, that is, a theory that uses natural language to describe sets and operations on sets.
 Such theory treats sets as platonic absolute objects.
-The words and, or, if ... then, not, for some, for every are treated as in ordinary mathematics.
+The words "and, or, if ... then, not, for some, for every " are treated as in ordinary mathematics.
 As a matter of convenience, use of naive set theory and its formalism prevails even in higher mathematics - including in more formal settings of set theory itself.

 The first development of set theory was a naive set theory.
 It was created at the end of the 19th century by Georg Cantor as part of his study of infinite sets and developed as a formal but inconsistent system by Gottlob Frege in his Grundgesetze der Arithmetik.